keymanapp/keyman/linux/README.md

 ## Linux Requirements/Setup

 - It is helpful to be using the [packages.sil.org](http://packages.sil.org) repo

-- Install packages required for building and developing KMFL `sudo apt install cdbs debhelper libx11-dev autotools-dev build-essential dh-autoreconf flex bison libibus-1.0-dev python3-setuptools meson`
+- Install packages required for building and developing KMFL and Keyman for Linux `sudo apt install cdbs debhelper libx11-dev autotools-dev build-essential dh-autoreconf flex bison libibus-1.0-dev python3-setuptools meson`